-It's really important - though admittedly, not easy! - to understand the difference between free sugar (also known as added sugar) and sugar that is naturally present in foods (also known as intrinsic sugar).
-This is because we only need to focus on cutting down free sugars.
+It's really important - though admittedly, not easy! - to understand the difference between free sugar (also known as added sugar) and sugar that is naturally present in foods This is because we only need to focus on cutting down free sugars.